 Basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method required for participating securities.
 Under the two-class method, net loss is attributed to common stockholders and participating securities based on their participation rights.
 The Company considers all series of its redeemable convertible preferred stock to be participating securities.
 Under the two-class method, the net loss attributable to common stockholders is not allocated to the redeemable convertible preferred stock as the holders of the Company's redeemable convertible preferred stock do not have a contractual obligation to share in the Company's losses.
-Under the two-class method, basic net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
-For periods in which the Company reports net losses, diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common shares are not assumed to have been issued if their effect is anti-dilutive.
+Under the two-class method, basic net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders of shares of common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stockholders is the same as basic net loss per common share attributable to common stockholders is the same as basic net loss per common stockholders because potentially dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.